 The narrow winding road to the bay leads to a car park facing the beach and The Coastguard - Britain's nearest pub to France.

-Enjoy fresh, seasonal Kentish food at the White Cliffs Hotel and the beautiful Pines Garden, Museum and Tea Room.
-Indulge in a delicious cream tea at Shelly's Tea Room or Mrs Knott's Tea Room at South Foreland Lighthouse.
-Discover history and take pleasure in those panoramic views.
+Enjoy fresh, seasonal Kentish food at the beautiful Pines Garden, Museum and Tea Room.
+Indulge in a delicious cream tea at Mrs Knott's Tea Room at South Foreland Lighthouse.
+Uncover the history of this charming village and take pleasure in panoramic views across the English Channel.